• Skip to primary navigation

 It is often served as an appetizer on its own or paired with cheese or bread during lunch or dinner.

-When buying prosciutto ham, it's important to look for "Prosciutto di Parma".
+When buying prosciutto ham, it's important to look for "Prosciutto di Parma" - or consult prosciutto substitution ideas for similar flavor.

 This is an indication that you are purchasing the good stuff.